glwagner/glwagner.github.io/_pages/projects.md

 `gregory.leclaire.wagner@gmail.com`.
 See my [github] for real-time updates on my software projects.

-### [Oceananigans.jl]
+### [Oceananigans] and [ClimaOcean]

-I lead the development of the ocean modeling software [Oceananigans.jl].
+I lead the development of the ocean modeling software [Oceananigans], and the ocean component its based on, [ClimaOcean].
-[Oceananigans.jl] is fast and friendly software for problems ranging from idealized classroom-ready tutorials, to high-resolution large eddy simulations in simple or complex domains, to realistic planetary-scale ocean general circulation simulations.
+Oceananigans is written in the [Julia programming language][julia] and accelerated by GPUs: simple and intuitive enough for idealized classroom-ready tutorials, but also 10-50x faster than existing models, enabling high-resolution large eddy simulations in complex domains and realistic mesoscale-turbulence-resolving global ocean simulations.

 ![Oceananigans docs](/assets/figures/oceananigans_docs.png)

-[Oceananigans.jl] is open source, written in the Julia programming language and 10-50x faster than existing ocean modeling software.
-I've helped develop Oceananigans' ground-breaking user interface and the sustainable, extensible design of its internals.
+The Oceananigans and ClimaOcean future is bright: the community is hard at work on global coupled ocean and sea ice simulations, biogeochemistry simulations for verifying [marine carbon dioxide removal], and [making Oceananigans differentiable] to enable the the next generation of hybrid AI/physics ocean simulations.

+### [ClimaSeaIce]

+ClimaSeaIce is new software for simulating sea ice thermodynamics and mechanics that builds off Oceananigans.
+As with Oceananigans, our goal is to develop software that is flexible and hackable enough to be used like a research code but fast and sophisticated enough to power the sea ice component of a new climate model.

 ### Turbulent ocean mixing

-I develop models for vertical turbulent mixing in the ocean surface boundary layer (at scales between 1 and 100 meters), and for horizontal mixing by ocean mesoscale eddies (at scales from 10-200 kilometers).
+I develop models for turbulent mixing at scales between 1 and 100 meters.
-My work is focused on developing models that use as much physics as possible, but nevertheless leverage powerful, modern data-driven techniques for parameter estimation and uncertainty quantification.
+My work combines "traditional" theory-based model development with modern data-driven techniques for parameter estimation and uncertainty quantification.
-As part of my parameterization work, I develop [ParameterEstimocean.jl](https://github.com/CliMA/ParameterEstimocean.jl), a software package for estimating free parameters, and part of a data-driven framework for inventing and improving approximate models for turublent fluxes in Earth's ocean.
-This work is part of the [CliMa] project.

 ### Surface gravity waves and wave-turbulence interactions

 Frothing, whitecapping, undulating surface waves are the top of the ocean surface boundary layer.
-I work both on the theory of surface wave forcing and momentum transfer between the atmosphere and ocean, and on interactions between surface waves and boundary layer turbulence.
+I collaborate with experimentalists and observationalists to develop, improve, and validate theories and numerical simulations of near-surface turbulence interacting with surface waves.

-The image below depicts turbulence simulated by [Oceananigans.jl].
-The image shows the turbulent vertical velocity field that develops following the growth of a surface wave field with a wave length of one hundred meters over four hours.
+The image below depicts surface-wave-affected turbulence simulated by [Oceananigans.jl].

 ![Forced growth](/assets/figures/forced_growth.png)